Despite digital marketing taking the center stage in recent years, it’s important to remember that offline marketing collateral is far from dead.

 In fact, direct mail response rates have risen by 14% in the last decade, and offer a return of a whopping 1,300%!
 Another study found that over 70% of consumers prefer to receive printed mail announcements over email announcements.
 That’s a lot of appreciation for what many consider a dead medium!
 And it’s not specific to older audiences either – 8 out of 10 millennials say “Physical cards/letters make me feel more connected to people than digital notes”.

 One of the main concerns is that digital offers a level of personalization that print can’t.
-This personalization allows you to customize your digital collateral with your client’s name or other details, allowing you to create that special connection with them.
+This personalization allows you to customize your sales and marketing collateral with your client’s name or other details, allowing you to create that special connection with them.
 However, it’s actually quite easy to customize your printed material as well, using variable printing.
 Variable printing allows you to simply change a specific element on a design while keeping the rest of it static.
 Just think of how much more impact your message would have if you were to send a customized printed item, as opposed to the cookie-cutter digital customization.

 That’s why we thought it’s only fitting that we give printed collateral its due, and discuss how it can be better utilized.

 Signage is one of the earliest forms of marketing collateral.
 It generally draws attention to your retail outlet or to your office space and can be very effective at communicating your brand personality.
 A FedEx Office survey found that 8 in 10 American consumers entered a store they have never seen before based on its signs – and nearly 7 in 10 purchased a product because a sign caught their eye!
 That’s a massive impact that something as basic as a sign can have, which only goes to highlight the value that you should give it.
 It, therefore, makes a lot of sense to invest in your signage, and ensure that it’s something you give the attention it deserves.